DAFrameWork/citibike-data-pipeline/README.md

 ```
 - The python script will then store the citibike data both in your GCS bucket and in Big Query

-5. Running the dbt flow
+6. Running the dbt flow
 - Create a dbt account and log in using dbt cloud [here](https://cloud.getdbt.com/)
 - Once logged in clone the repo for use
 - in the cli at the bottom run the following command:
 ```bash
 dbt run
 ```
-- this will run all the models and create our final dataset "fact_citibike"
+- this will run all the models and create our final dataset called "fact_citibike"

-6. On successful run , the linage of fact_citibike looks as below :
+7. On successful run , the linage of fact_citibike looks as below :

 <img width="1198" alt="Screen Shot 2023-04-03 at 9 48 37 PM" src="https://user-images.githubusercontent.com/10378935/229689763-fbd6c582-c435-4668-9c89-43072e07422b.png">

-7. Visualization
+8. Visualization
 - You can now take the fact_citibike dataset and use it within Looker for visualizations.